davidyanceyjr/davidyanceyjr/README.md

 - 👋 Hi, I’m @davidyanceyjr
 - 👀 I’m interested in ... functional programming, linux and virtualization(KVM, Docker, etc..).
-- 🌱 I’m currently learning ...Haskell and Purescript.
+- 🌱 I’m currently working on a bash builtin toolset.
-- 💞️ I’m looking to collaborate on ... functional programming projects.
+- 💞️ I’m looking to collaborate on Linux technonlogies and software.
 - 📫 How to reach me ...davidyanceyjr@gmail.com

 <!---